rolandosorbelli/CV/README.md

 [Personal Skills](#personal-skills) | [Education](#education) | [Projects](#projects) | [Experience](#experience) | [WebPortfolio](http://www.rolandosorbelli.com)

 I am a web developer who has been playing around with coding and markup languages for a couple of years now.
-In these two years I achieved experience in languages like HTML, CSS, jQuery and I am currently learning Ruby and JavaScript.
+I have gained experience in languages like HTML, CSS, jQuery and I am currently learning Ruby and JavaScript.

-At the moment I am looking for a job as Front-End Developer and I would like to improve my skills with JavaScript and React.
+I am currently looking for a job as Front-End Developer and I would like to develop my skills using JavaScript and React.

 ## Personal skills ~

-**attention to details**
+**attention to detail**

-- I am fascinating by every little thing containing some kind of graphics or design, from a piece of furniture to a website.
-I love to pay attention to every small detail, even if it's just a dot, a hash or my beloved tilde ~ .
-During my internship at The Web Kitchen I was helping the team to deal with our clients' websites and I was doing my best to make everything look perfect in terms of details.
+- I am fascinated by every little thing that has some kind of graphics or design element to it, whether it is a piece of furniture or a website.
+I love to pay attention to every small detail, even if it's just a dot, a hash or my beloved tilde ~.
+During my internship at The Web Kitchen I was assisting the team in creating or mantzining websites for our clients and I was continuosly reviewing my work to make sure I never missed something.

 **willing to learn**